Kimserey/BlogArchive/20170729_primeng_tree.md

 ### 2.1 If a file => add it as a node

+We start first by handling the first scenario, the path is just a file.
+If it is just a file, it means that where we reduced to is the correct folder where the file should be.
+So we add it to the list of nodes.

 ```
   reducePath = (nodes: TreeNode[], path: string) => {
     const split = path.split('/');